Shazly99/dynamic-solution/README.md

 - Protected Routes ==> must login to acces any page
 - page Not-Found
 - page contact-us fetch data when scroll
-- used in UI sass - MUI - framer-motion - axios
+- used in UI sass  - framer-motion - axios